Montana lawmaker who bodyslammed reporter wins GOP gubernatorial primary, as Biden all but secures nomination

 Greg Gianforte, the Montana Republican lawmaker who bodyslammed a reporter the day before his election to the House of Representatives in 2017, won the state's gubernatorial GOP primary on Tuesday.

 President Trump, who along with Joe Biden also easily won several primary contests on Tuesday, previously praised Gianforte's pummeling of Guardian reporter Ben Jacobs.
+Gianforte is a strong ally to Trump.

 "I shouldn't say this -- it's nothing to be embarrassed about," Trump began at an October 2018 rally.
 "I was in Rome with a lot of the leaders of other countries ... and I heard about it, and we endorsed Greg very early, but I had heard that he had body slammed a reporter.
 And he was way up, and I said, and this was the day of the election or just before -- 'This is terrible, he's going to lose the election.'
 And then I said, 'Wait a minute, I know Montana pretty well.
 I think it might help him.'
 And it did.
 He's a great guy.
 Tough cookie."